Generators

 TransformersGenerator

-You can use the [Generator.load
+You can use the Generator.load

-][rigging.generator.Generator.load] and
+and Generator.unload

-control memory usage.
-Local providers typically are lazy and load the model
+methods to better control memory usage.
+Local providers typically are lazy and load the model into memory only when first needed.

 Overload Generation Params